-One of the real challenges for families who have a child with autism is to help them calm down.
-My older child knows how to deep breathe, but this incredible skill has eluded Zoe.
-I’ve tried a number of times to teach her the skill of taking a moment to breathe deeply to slow your heart rate and calm your spirit but she rarely follows my lead to do it.
-I taught myself when the kids were little and it’s a valuable skill that everyone can use.
-For kids on the spectrum like Zoe, the art of calming yourself is quite difficult.
+One of the real challenges for families who have a child on the autism spectrum is helping them calm down and preventing meltdowns.
+For example, many kids do great with learn how to deep breathe but that can be a real challenge for a child on the spectrum.
+I’ve tried a number of times to teach my daughter the skill of taking a moment to breathe deeply to slow your heart rate and calm your spirit but she rarely follows my lead to do it.
+For kids on the spectrum like ours, the art of calming yourself is quite difficult.

 How can you help your child who has autism manage anxiety and stress?